 - chest pain that is new or worsening

 Over time, the affected airflow from COPD can cause heart problems that lead to right-sided heart failure.
-According to the Centers for Disease Control and Prevention (CDC), COPD is the fourth-leading cause of death in the United States.
+According to the Centers for Disease Control and Prevention (CDC), COPD is the

 In addition to cough, COPD causes other symptoms that affect a person's breathing.
 Examples include: